 What do I need to know about COVID-19 vaccines?

-- Even after you get the vaccine, continue social distancing and other measures.
-Although rare, you can become infected after you get the vaccine.
+- Continue to protect yourself and others.
+You can become infected even after you get the vaccine.
 You may also be able to pass the virus to others without knowing you are infected.